dusk-network/dusk-protocol/consensus/proposal/README.md

 <p><br></p>

 ### *GenerateBlock*
-*GenerateBlock* creates a candidate block for round $R$ and iteration $I$ by selecting a set of transactions from the Mempool and executing them to obtain the new state $S$.
+This procedure creates a candidate block for round $R$ and iteration $I$ by selecting a set of transactions from the Mempool and executing them to obtain the new state $S$.
 It is called by [*ProposalStep*][props], which will broadcast the returned block in a `Candidate` message.

 ***Parameters***